Continuing Education Activity

 There are rare reported cases of adverse effects, including urticaria, anaphylaxis, vasculitis, neutropenia, leukopenia, liver function test abnormalities, and others.

-ARB therapy puts the patient at an increased risk for hypotension, renal impairment, and hyperkalemia, and therefore patient's blood pressure, renal function, and serum electrolytes should be monitored closely for the duration of ARB use.
+ARB therapy puts the patient at an increased risk for hypotension, renal impairment, and hyperkalemia.
+Therefore patient's blood pressure, renal function, and serum electrolytes should be monitored closely for the duration of ARB use.
 Primary care providers should pay specific attention to the full medication list.
-Lithium concentrations may increase with concomitant use of ARBs.
+Lithium concentrations may increase with the concomitant use of ARBs.

-The proper and successful management of hypertension often requires a whole-person approach that should include a nurse, primary care provider, pharmacist, and specialty physicians able to treat a patient in a wide variety of different causes and etiologies of high blood pressure.
-It may require diversified help from medical specialties as diabetes, heart failure, renal compromise, and obesity often accompany patients with hypertension.
+The proper and successful management of hypertension often requires a whole-person approach that should include clinicians, mid-level practitioners, nurses, the primary care provider, pharmacists, and specialists to treat a patient with a wide variety of different etiologies of high blood pressure.
+It may require diversified help from medical specialties since diabetes, heart failure, renal compromise, and obesity often accompany hypertension.
 This demonstrates an interprofessional team approach to patient care.
-Although ARB therapy is one of many options in the treatment of hypertension and concomitant conditions of diabetes and or heart failure, early treatment in the face of such a diagnosis has proven to have great success in treating hypertension.
-[Level I] If possible, high blood pressure should be diagnosed and treated early as heart disease continues to affect patients at a younger age.
+Although ARB therapy is one of many options in treating hypertension and concomitant conditions of diabetes and or heart failure, early treatment in the face of such a diagnosis has proven to have great success in treating hypertension.
+[Level 1] If possible, high blood pressure should be diagnosed and treated early as heart disease continues to affect patients at a younger age.

-Along with proper pharmacotherapy in the treatment of hypertension, physicians overseeing ARB therapy should encourage patients to begin a weight loss program.
+Along with proper pharmacotherapy in treating hypertension, physicians overseeing ARB therapy should encourage patients to begin a weight loss program.
 Decreased inflammation and a reduction in systolic hypertension are all possible benefits of patients controlling their weight.
-[Level ll]
+[Level 2]